synzr/lucida-module-yandex/README.md

       oauthToken: 'y0_0000000000000000000000000000000000000000000000000000000',
       // custom user agent (optional; can be used to bypass SmartCaptcha)
       customUserAgent: 'curl/8.10.1',
-      // use MTS Music API proxy for API requests
+      // use MTS Music API proxy for API requests (optional; can be used to bypass SmartCaptcha)
+      useMTSProxy: false,
+      // force to use the deprecated API to download the audio (optional)
-      useMTSProxy: false
+      forceDeprecatedDownloadInfoAPI: false
     })
   }
 })